Brocoder07/Brocoder07/README.md

 - 👋 Hi, I’m @Brocoder07
 - 👀 I’m interested in machine learning, database management, java backend development
-- 🌱 I’m currently learning data structers and algorithms
+- 🌱 I’m currently learning data structures and algorithms
 - 💞️ I’m looking to collaborate on nothing as of now
 - 📫 How to reach me https://www.linkedin.com/in/akshay-manjunath-1401a924a/
 - 😄 Pronouns: ...